 Here Comes Jack Frost by Kazuno Kohara is another fantastic book that will have you aching for snow.
 A little boy is lonely after his friends have all hibernated for the winter when Jack Frost shows up.
 They frolic and play, exploring all the fun that winter has to offer friends, but Jack is gone when the first signs of spring arrive.
 The illustrations are straightforward and will suck you into a wintery world that you won’t want to leave.
 My kids love this book, and after one reading at the library, we bought our copy.

-Under and Over the Snow by Kate Messner is a favorite.
+Under and Over the Snow by Kate Messner is a favorite. on this list of winter books for preschoolers.
 I use it to teach all about hibernation and how different parts of nature handle seasonal changes in their way.
 Children love seeing how the secret world of hibernating animals is busy below ground as we all play and ski above them.
 This is a longer book, and in the past, I’ve chosen to read and skip some pages during group times, as I saw fit based on my group.